[-[[caption-width-right:350:...try not to picture how this scene ends...]]-]

 * LeFilmArtistique: Hey, would you like to watch a movie where a guy slices a lady's eyeball open and another guy drags around two grand pianos with dead donkeys on top of them?
 Of course you would!

 * MajorInjuryUnderreaction: The male protagonist (if that's even what he is,) sports a gaping wound in the palm of his right hand that is [[BodyHorror infested with a swarm of ants.]]
 Although this injury fascinates him to no end, it neither alarms nor impairs him in any way.

 * MatchCut: The infamous eye slicing is matched up with a shot of a thin cloud passing in front of the moon.

 * MindScrew: Quite intentionally, as the film follows the logic of a strange, sometimes erotic, sometimes horrifying dream.
 According to Buñuel: "No idea or image that might lend itself to a rational explanation of any kind would be accepted" throughout the film.

 * NonAppearingTitle: There is no dog seen in the entire movie.
 Especially not from Andalusia!

-* WipeThatSmileOffYourFace: Someone's mouth disappears.
+* WipeThatSmileOffYourFace: Someone's mouth disappears, soon to be replaced with armpit hair.
 It makes about as much sense as anything else in this movie.